Our Defamation of Character Lawyer Defends Your Reputation

 Slander

-Slander refers to a defamatory statement that is verbalized or spoken to a third party, usually in an interpersonal conversation, such as in person or over the phone.
-Although New Mexico courts no longer recognize any legal distinction between libel and slander, Colorado and many other states still do.
-In both cases, the statement is considered defamatory when it reaches others and harms a person’s reputation.
+New Mexico courts no longer recognize any legal distinction between libel and slander.
+Rather, in New Mexico, defamation is just defamation.
+But the defamation law of many other states still recognizes this distinction.
+Either way, a statement is considered defamatory when it reaches others and harms a person’s reputation.
 A libel and slander attorney can help you develop the best legal strategy for your needs.

 Defamation Per Se

-Defamation “per se” is a doctrine that recognizes certain types of defamatory statement as intrinsically damaging, so that the victim need not prove damages in order to sustain a claim.
-Traditionally, the four types of defamation per se include false allegations of: (1) a criminal offense, (2) professional misconduct or incompetence, (3) a communicable disease, or (4) promiscuity, impotence, or serious sexual misconduct.
-New Mexico courts no longer recognize this doctrine, and require that damages be proven in all defamation cases.
-However, Colorado and many other states still recognize defamation per se.
+“Defamation per se” is a doctrine that recognizes certain types of defamatory statement as intrinsically damaging, so that the victim need not prove damages in order to sustain a claim.
+Traditionally, the four types of defamation per se include false allegations of: (1) a criminal offense, (2) professional misconduct or incompetence, (3) a communicable disease, (4) promiscuity, or impotence.
+New Mexico courts no longer recognize the doctrine of defamation per se, and require that damages be proven in all defamation cases.
+However, many other states still do recognize defamation per se.

 Defamation Per Quod

-Online and Social Media Defamation
+Defamation of Character Online and on Social Media

 Additional Things to Consider About Defamation of Character